2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Ready to learn how to build a strong and dynamic Bitcoin community?
 Let's go!

-## Why create a bitcoin community or meet-up?
+## Why create a Bitcoin community or meet-up?

 <chapterId>893ea248-7d5a-5b8e-948c-7031497b1031</chapterId>